NRC: Not stateless as yet says MHA on those whose names were excluded

 Out of 3.3 crore applicants, over 19 lakh people were excluded from the final NRC published on Saturday.

-"Exclusion from the NRC has no implication on the rights of an individual resident in Assam.
+"Exclusion from the NRC has no implication on the rights of an individual resident in Assam."

 Disheartened after being excluded from NRC list, Assam woman 'kills self'